greyblake/nutype/README.md

 Note, that we also explicitly got `UsernameError` enum generated.

-I encourage to you run `cargo doc --open --no-deps` to see what you get.

 Ok, but let's try to obtain an instance of `Username` that violates the validation rules:

 ```rust